S-F volleyball falls to D-NH, Grundy Center in home triangular

 S-F did go on a small, four point run on match point, but the difference was too great, and D-NH went on to win 25-10, 2-0.

-“The takeaway from today is that our girls are fighters,” head coach Sarah Buhman said.
-“They stayed in the Grundy game and kept on fighting ‘til the end.
+“The takeaway from today is that our girls our fighters,” head coach Sarah Buhman said.
+“They stayed in the Grundy game and kept on fighting till the end.
 Every point, they were there and they were aggressive and it showed me a lot of things that we have going for our team.

 After the two losses, the Cougars are now 8-7 and hold a five game losing streak, but all of those losses have come to some of the top teams in the state, across all classes.